-SO 223W Marriage and the Family
+SO 223W

 This course is a study of the social context of the modern family.
 Emphasis is placed on parenting techniques, as well as psychological traits of a healthy family.
 Care is given to ascertain the social factors that influence mate selection and mate compatibility of relationships.